 Lewy body dementia is related to Parkinson’s disease and makes up about 15 percent of all cases.
 Its symptoms include fluctuations in alertness, visual hallucinations and physical rigidity.

-Frontotemporal dementia—Mike’s diagnosis—is less common overall, but accounts for 20 percent of 2.
+Frontotemporal dementia—Mike’s diagnosis—is less common overall, but accounts for 20 percent of young-onset dementia.
 Symptoms include apathy, blunting of emotions and deficits in both expressive and receptive language.

 There is also a sizable list of uncommon but equally devastating neurological disorders causing dementia.
 None have any known cure.

 Shawn Kile, M.D., is a cognitive neurologist and medical director of the Sutter Neuroscience Institute Memory Clinic.
 A large proportion of his patients are sufferers of dementia.
 Some come to him when they first notice a change in their memory.
 Others might be brought in by family members after years of “just getting by.”
 Those seeking answers often fear what they might learn.

 A first visit to the Memory Clinic might involve cognitive testing, brain imaging and a physical exam.
 “The second visit is usually the tough one,” says Kile.
 “Giving someone a diagnosis of something like Alzheimer’s is one of the hardest things I have to do in my profession.”
 However, Kile places an emphasis on making things better by managing the factors within one’s control.
 He may prescribe medications to improve sleep or stabilize symptoms, though there are currently no medications that affect the disease itself.